franman732/ChessRobotSourceCode/README.md

 # Autonomous Over-the-Board Chess Robot
-A robot that plays physical chess against a human autonomously The robot detects board state, computes legal moves using a chess engine, and physically executes moves on a real chessboard.
+A robot that plays physical chess against a human autonomously by detecting board state, computing legal moves using a chess engine, and physically executing moves on a real chessboard using 3 robotic arms.

 ## Features